tunmsk/nextgen-facebook/readme.txt

 = 8.40.11-dev2 =

-(2017/04/04) Updated the plugin documentation and FAQ URLs.
+(2017/04/04) Updated the plugin icon images and the documentation URLs.

 = 8.40.10-1 =